 Saxony has established itself as a major international semiconductor manufacturing center.
 The state boasts two of Europe’s largest and most modern fabrication plants, and provides a base for a number of internationally leading concerns who are benefiting from the region’s high-tech landscape and network of strong partners.

 Today, around 2,200 companies with 58,000 employees are active along the entire microelectronics and ICT value chain.
-Dresden, the capital city of the Free State of Saxony, is also home to the world’s first high-volume production line for power semiconductors on 300 mm wafers.
+Dresden is also home to the world’s first high-volume production line for power semiconductors on 300 mm wafers.
 These are important building blocks for reaching Germany’s ambitious energy transition and efficiency goals as well as being enablers for tomorrow’s mobility.